 After doing some reading and research, I decided to use coconut oil as my choice for oil pulling.
 As a cancer survivor who underwent a massive surgery, chemotherapy, and Neulasta shots, I have lots of lingering effects I keep trying to manage.
 I decided to try oil pulling for myself and see what this craze and alternative health recommendation was all about.

-As I stated earlier, I start my coconut oil pulling first thing in the morning when I wake up.
+As I stated earlier, I start coconut oil pulling first thing in the morning when I wake up.
 I do other things such as light exercise, shower, get dressed, as I’m swishing the coconut oil in my mouth.

 Health Benefits of Oil Pulling

 Here are some of the benefits I have personally noticed from oil pulling with coconut oil.

 - Improved dental health.
 I have noticed a slight whitening of my teeth and thought my oral health seemed better.
 This was confirmed at my last dentist’s visit.
 My dentist said my teeth looked great.
 I needed the least amount of cleaning, scraping, picking, (whatever it is they do) compared to other visits.
 This is enough reason to continue with oil pulling.